UWTSD Home - Study With Us - Postgraduate Courses - Youth Work and Social Education (MA) (ETS Endorsed)

-Youth Work and Social Education (MA) (ETS Endorsed)
+Youth Work and Social Education (ETS Endorsed) (Full-time) (MA)

 The purpose of the Youth Work and Social Education (ETS Endorsed) (PG Cert, PG Dip, MA) programmes is to equip students with the skills, knowledge and understanding to become effective, professionally qualified Youth Workers.
 The programmes are professionally endorsed by ETS Wales, offering a professional qualification in Youth Work.